了解 elementary OS，如何在窗口与工作区之间切换，以及更多。

-Apps open in app windows.
-They can overlap on your desktop and be moved around.
-You can switch between windows several ways:
+App windows can overlap on your desktop and be moved around.
+You can switch between open windows several ways:

-By default, all app windows open on one workspace.
+By default, app windows open on your current workspace.
 However, you can use multiple workspaces to organize your workflow:

 Some windows may also fullscreen onto a new workspace.
 You can move between workspaces as usual, and closing or un-fullscreening the app will return you to the previous workspace.

-The panel, dock, and workspaces appear only on the primary display.
+The Panel, Dock, and workspaces appear on the primary display.
 Any other attached displays act as standalone workspaces.
 To manage and rearrange displays, head to System Settings → Displays.
-Your primary display is marked with a filled-in star () and each display's settings can be changed from its cog () menu.
+Your primary display is marked with a filled-in star () and each display's settings can be changed from its menu.

-elementary OS comes with AppCenter, an app store for open source pay-what-you want apps.
-Installing a new app from AppCenter is easy:
+elementary OS comes with AppCenter, the open, pay-what-you-can app store for indie developers.
+To install a new app:

 AppCenter includes updates for apps and the operating system itself under the Installed tab.
 Remember to install updates frequently to get the latest features, fixes, and security improvements.
 For more information related to security patches, read the Ubuntu security notices.

-You can quickly find settings you are looking for by typing keywords in the search bar at the top of the window.
-The contents of the System Settings window will filter down to match your search.
+You can find specific settings by typing in the search bar at the top of the window.

 Keep in mind that System Settings only deals with system-wide settings and user preferences for elementary OS.
 If an app offers settings or preferences, they will be exposed within the app itself.